 The event is based upon the principal belief that Indigenous health must be approached from a holistic view, which encompasses body, mind and spirit; thus, leading to the fundamental rights of self-determination.
 The conference recognises that treating our health must be done by treating the whole person, through mind, body, soul and culture.
 No matter what your culture is if you are a First Nations person, statistics show that health, education and the justice system is monstrously weighted against First Nations People.
-The 2019/2020 Indigenous Chronic Disease Health Report further highlights how wide the gap is.
+The 2021/2022 Closing the Gap in Indigenous Health Report further highlights how wide the gap is.
 In today’s society, Indigenous people have a varied lifestyle, ranging from inner-city living to isolated communities.
 Therefore, there is no set approach to dealing with health issues, as you have to look at the environment that you live in and, more importantly, the agencies that are available to assist.

 CONFERENCE THEME AND FOCUS

 The conference theme includes:

-Diabetes, cardiovascular disease, kidney disease, cancers, liver disease and other chronic illnesses affecting Indigenous communities
+Diabetes, cardiovascular disease, kidney disease and cancer affecting Indigenous communities

 Aboriginal & Torres Strait Islander health care coordination